Skip to content

 The thing online VCS tests usually get wrong

-The most-used free online contrast sensitivity test is a screenshot of a printed chart from 1988 (the FACT chart) rendered at whatever pixel size happens to land on your monitor, with a single trial per cell and a fixed nine-step ladder of contrast values.
+The most-used free online contrast sensitivity test is a screenshot of a printed sine-wave grating chart — the Vistech/FACT lineage, designed for print at one fixed size and viewing distance — rendered at whatever pixel size happens to land on your monitor, with a single trial per cell and a fixed nine-step ladder of contrast values.
 It asks you what direction the stripes are tilted, you click an arrow, it gives you a number.

 It is genuinely useful.
 It is also genuinely broken in ways a vision scientist would flag inside about a minute:

-- Fixed ladder.
-Nine discrete contrast steps means the test can't resolve anything finer than ~0.15 log units.
-The Pelli–Robson chart's own published test–retest variation is around ±0.15 log units (Pelli, Robson & Wilkins, 1988).
-When your measurement precision equals the meaningful clinical change, you're not measuring change anymore.
+• Fixed ladder.
+Nine discrete contrast steps means the test can't resolve anything finer than about 0.15 log units.2 For comparison, the Pelli–Robson chart3 has a published test–retest variation of around ±0.15 log units — a figure that traces to Elliott, Sanderson and Conkey's 1990 reliability study, not to the original chart-design paper it is often attributed to.4 When your measurement precision equals the meaningful clinical change, you're not measuring change anymore.

-- No mid-gray surround.
+• No mid-gray surround.
 The contrast of a grating depends on the average luminance of the surface around it.
-Show the same Gabor on white and on mid-gray and a real psychophysical lab gets two different thresholds.
+Show the same Gabor (a fuzzy-edged patch of stripes — the standard contrast-test stimulus) on white and on mid-gray and a real psychophysical lab gets two different thresholds.
 Most online tests sit on whatever background the page CSS happened to inherit.

 These tests then get used clinically — by some integrative-medicine practitioners, by patient communities tracking mold exposure or concussion recovery, by people who just want a number.
 And the results generate strong opinions, because the result depends on the test's flaws roughly as much as on the patient's vision.
 That is not a great place for a measurement to live.